noahehall/theBookOfNoah/linux/docker/docker.md

   - when installing software with docker, your installing an image
   - until an image is tagged
     - the only way to refer to it is by the UID
+  - building images from containers
+    - create a container from an existing image
+    - modify the file system of the container
+      - i.e. why create a new image from a non-modified existing image?
+      - new changes will be written to a new layer on the UFS for the container
+    - commit the modify container to a new image file
+      - you can now create containers

 ### layers